ringo/ringojs/README.txt

 JavaScript Runtime and Shell
 ============================

-The Helma JavaScript runtime is based on Mozilla Rhino and supports JavaScript 1.7 with partial support for JavaScript 1.8 features.
+The Ringo JavaScript runtime is based on Mozilla Rhino and supports JavaScript 1.7 with partial support for JavaScript 1.8 features.

-To run Helma NG, add the helma-ng/bin directory to your PATH environment
+To run RingoJS, add the ringojs/bin directory to your PATH environment
 variable:

-    export PATH=$PATH:/path/to/helma-ng/bin
+    export PATH=$PATH:/path/to/ringojs/bin

 To start a shell session, just run the helma command without any arguments: